IAM RoadSmart

-IAM RoadSmart formerly called the Institute of Advanced Motorists (IAM) is a charity based in the United Kingdom and serving nine countries, whose objective is to improve car driving and motorcycle riding standards, and so enhance road safety, by using the British police's system of car and motorcycle control commonly known as "the System".
+The Institute Of Advanced Motorists Limited, trading as IAM RoadSmart, is a charity based in the United Kingdom, whose objective is to improve car driving standards, motorcycle riding standards, and enhance road safety by using the British police's system of car and motorcycle control.
 The System was devised in 1937 by racing driver Mark Everard Pepys, 6th Earl of Cottenham, to reduce accidents in police pursuits.

-People who have passed an IAM test have substantially fewer accidents and typically report getting more pleasure from driving too.
-Research has shown that IAM training increases a wide range of driving skills, including speed, safe distances, gear changing and cornering.
+Results between those who do and do not pass the IAM test vary in frequency of crashes on the road.

-The IAM was formed in 1956 and has over 82,000 members, all of whom have taken and passed an advanced test in a car, commercial vehicle or on a motorcycle.
+The IAM was formed in 1956 and has over 77,000 members, all of whom have taken and passed an advanced test in a car, commercial vehicle or on a motorcycle.
 In 2006, the charity took over the work of the AA Motoring Trust, which had been established in 2002 by The Automobile Association.
 The charity brought its different activities and programmes together under one umbrella called IAM RoadSmart in 2016.

 History

 The organisation was formed in March 1956.

 In 2006, two new assessments were introduced: DriveCheck and RideCheck.
 These checks provide the opportunity to have your driving or riding ability assessed by an IAM observer.
 DriveCheck and RideCheck are not, however, a test.
 There is no pass or fail.
 The IAM later added DriveCheck55, which offers the opportunity for people over the age of 55 to have their driving checked and receive tips from a police Class 1 driver.
 This was later renamed Mature Driver Review.

 At the end of 2006 the organisation formed the IAM Motoring Trust and took over the work of the AA Motoring Trust which had been formed by The Automobile Association in 2002.

 In 2010, the IAM published "How to be a better cyclist" (the third in the IAM Series, the others being "How to be a better driver" and "How to be a better rider").
 However, the organisation no longer offers cycling training; this role is undertaken by Bikeability in the UK.

 Market research suggested the title Institute did not appeal to younger drivers, and the charity rebranded itself as "IAM Roadsmart".
 In 2011, reducing the queue for the advanced test itself become a priority due to growing popularity.

-The IAM also has a commercial subsidiary that provides occupational driver risk management products and services to the UK business community who have a duty of care to employers to ensure they are competent and safe.
+The IAM also has a commercial subsidiary that provides occupational driver risk management products and services to the UK business community.

 The IAM began a modernisation programme in 2015 updating its driving standards and increasing its services.
 On 4 April 2016, as a result of a rebrand, the charity brought its different activities and programmes together under one umbrella brand called IAM RoadSmart.
 None of the changes affected its charitable status.